quasarframework/quasar/docs/src/pages/quasar-cli/prefetch-feature.md

 :::

 ### Usage with TypeScript

-Starting with v1.9, you can use `preFetch` helper to type-hint the store parameter (which will otherwise have an `any` type):
+You can use `preFetch` helper to type-hint the store parameter (which will otherwise have an `any` type):

 ```js
 import { preFetch } from 'quasar/wrappers'